kitbagjs/router/docs/core-concepts/routes.md

 ```

 ## Components
 The `components` property is used to define multiple components for named views.
+This is used instead of the `component` property.

 ```ts {7-10}
 import HomeView from './components/HomeView.vue'